davidit33/davidit33/README.md

 Let's make this presentation very simple, sharing my mindset:
 ### I can learn it, I can solve it.

-I hope I can be helpful in some way :zap: and thanks for your help.
+I hope I can be helpful in some way :zap:

 LinkedIn: https://www.linkedin.com/in/telecom-engineer-5g-network/ </br>
 HackerRank: https://www.hackerrank.com/davidtr33 </br>